-Kelly Fields is the Chef Partner of Willa Jean in New Orleans, Louisiana.
+Kelly Fields is the Chef Owner of Willa Jean in New Orleans, Louisiana.

 Having mastered her craft for over two decades, accoladed Chef and Owner Kelly Fields opened restaurant and bakery Willa Jean in 2015, showcasing her robust pastry expertise and passion for traditional cuisine.
 “We bring honest, low-country-southern fare to New Orleans, while celebrating all we have around us.
 With simple, nostalgic dishes that are served with intention and care, I like to think that we pay tribute to the South’s sense of belonging,” Fields explains.
 As a leader in the city’s dining scene and beyond, she distinguishes the Central Business District with comforting soul food and a warm, approachable atmosphere.